uswds/uswds/.github/PULL_REQUEST_TEMPLATE.md

 _Indicate if there are other pull requests necessary to complete this issue._

 <!--
 Some changes to the USWDS codebase require a change to the documentation site, and need a pull request in the uswds-site repo.

+This could include:
-This could include new or updated component documentation, new or updated settings documentation, or changelog entries.
+- New or updated component documentation
+- New or updated settings documentation, or
+- Changelog entries.

 Add links to any related PRs in this section.
 If this change requires an update to the uswds-site repo, but that PR does yet exist, just make sure to note that here.
 -->

 ## Preview link